statamic/v2-docs/content/collections/docs/installing.md

 [Laravel Valet][valet] is a development environment for Mac minimalists.
 No Vagrant, No Apache, No Nginx, No need to manually edit hosts file.
 It simply maps all the subdirectories in a "web" directory (such as `~/Sites`) to `.dev` or `.localhost` domains.
 You can even share your sites publicly using local tunnels with a single command.
 We use it ourselves and it's brilliant.

-_Note: Valet supports the out-of-the-box Statamic directory structure.
-Subdirectory installs don't work._
+> Note: Valet supports the Statamic running in web root, but not in a subdirectory.

 ### Mac: MAMP/MAMP Pro {#mamp}